MilosMrsovic/Stripe-Payment-Recovery-Automation/README.md

 * **One case per invoice.** Stripe's own retries do not restart the process or duplicate emails.
 * **Check the invoice, not assumptions.** Recovery is confirmed only when Stripe reports the invoice as paid.
 * **Humans where it matters.** Risky and unclear cases go to a person instead of an automated retry.
-* **CRM as the single view.** Every outcome ends as a tag the team can filter and act on.
+* **CRM as the single view.** Every outcome ends up on the contact, where the team can filter and act on it.

 ---